 Connected and autonomous vehicles: The emerging legal challenges

-We published our first edition of this paper two years ago and in that short time we have already seen significant developments across the sector both in terms of the technologies and the regulatory frameworks.
+We published our first edition of this paper in 2016 and in that short time we have already seen transformational developments across the sector both in terms of the technologies and the regulatory frameworks.

-It is estimated that the market for connected cars in the UK will more than triple between 2017 and 2021 and that 100% of cars will be network-connectedby 2025.
+It was estimated that the market for connected cars in the UK will more than triple between 2017 and 2021 and that 100% of cars will be network-connected by 2025.
+These predictions demonstrate the rise of the “connected car” and the continued push towards autonomous vehicles.

-As well as disrupting car manufacturers’ business models and revenue streams, autonomous vehicles, and the shift in liability they bring, could require a wholesale rewriting of road traffic law, insurance provisions and contractual relationships across the supply chain.
-All this brings potentially complex legal changes and challenges, as well as a great deal of uncertainty.
+As well as disrupting car manufacturers’ business models and revenue streams, autonomous vehicles, and the shift in liability they bring, is requiring a wholesale rewriting of road traffic law, insurance provisions and contractual relationships across the supply chain.
+All this brings complex legal changes and challenges, as well as a great deal of uncertainty.

-In this report, our lawyers across Europe consider some of the key commercial, regulatory and legal issues surrounding the development of CAVs.
-We seek to help those involved navigate through this fast changing and uncertain world.
+In this edition, our lawyers across Europe consider some of the key issues, together with the regulatory and legal implications, that the development of connected and autonomous vehicles will bring, to help those involved navigate through a fast changing and uncertain world.
+It is imperative that businesses within this sector stay at the forefront of these developments to avoid becoming left behind in the race to full autonomy.

-We are fortunate to have further insight from the PETRAS Internet of Things Research Hub, Bosch, Starship Technologies and Warwick Manufacturing Group.
+We are fortunate to have further insight from Bosch and Warwick Manufacturing Group.
 We are very grateful for all of their contributions and insights.